RackHD/RackHD/README.md

 This repository acts as a single source location to help you get or build all the pieces to learn about, take advantage of, and contribute to RackHD.

-## Contributing
+## Contribute

 The RackHD project is a collection of libraries and applications housed at https://github.com/RackHD/.
 The code for RackHD is a combination of Javascript (Node.js), and C, available under the Apache 2.0 license (or compatible sublicences for library dependencies).

+Code and Bug submissions at handled on github at the relevant repository for the code, with more detail in our documentation at http://rackhd.readthedocs.org/en/latest/contributing.html

+## Community

 We maintain a mailing list at https://groups.google.com/d/forum/rackhd.
 You can visit the group through the web page, or subscribe directly from email by sending email to rackhd+subscribe@googlegroups.com

 We also have a #RackHD slack channel under https://codecommunity.slack.com - https://codecommunity.slack.com/messages/rackhd/.
 You can get an invite by requesting one at http://community.emccode.com.
 The subchannel is #rackhd.

-Code and Bug submissions at handled on github at the relevant repository for the code, with more detail in our documentation at http://rackhd.readthedocs.org/en/latest/contributing.html

 ## Documentation